sobotka/AgX/obs/README.md

 ![screenshot of OBS interface while in the Filters section](doc/img/obs-filter-options.png)

-> **Note** Reminder that AgX being a display transform it should be put at the
+> **Note** Reminder that AgX being a display transform it should be placed at the
 > very end of the image processing chain. (so at the bottom in OBS)

 The camera/video-source and your lighting setup will affect how much you need to tweak the paramaters.
-There is no setup that work for all cases (but once you configured for your camera/ usual lighting you will not need to touch it anymore)
+There is no setup that work for all cases (but once configured for your camera/usual lighting, you will not need to touch it anymore)

 ## Recommended